orkhanfarmanli/orkhanfarmanli/README.md

 - Tech lead turning complex data into clean products

 ## What I'm working on
-- Forecast scoring, webcam checks, and SEO for isfujivisible.com
+- Improving accuracy, reliability, and SEO for isfujivisible.com
 - Iterating on BarMarks and ReddBar with real user feedback
 - Large-scale data integrations for influencer analytics